robweber/vsmp-plus/INSTALL.md

 Now we have to build the FFMPEG library.
 If using a NOOBS install you may already have this installed but on a base system you have to compile it yourself. __This will take a long time__.
 Be patient.

 ```
-# get out of the waveshare lib
-cd ..

 # run the ffmpeg installer
 sudo ./setup/ffmpeg-rpi-4.sh